tsgates/arch-wiki-markdown/wiki/MiniDLNA.md

 increase inotify watches through sysctl (100000 should be enough for most uses):

-    # sudo sysctl fs.inotify.max_user_watches=100000
+    # sysctl fs.inotify.max_user_watches=100000

-To have it permanently changed, add to /etc/sysctl.conf
+To have it permanently changed, add to /etc/sysctl.d/90-inotify.conf

     # Increase inotify max watchs per user for local minidlna
     fs.inotify.max_user_watches = 100000

 inotify performance may depend on device type.
-Some don't rescan media drives on a consistent basis or at all.
+Some do not rescan media drives on a consistent basis or at all.
 If files are added/deleted to monitored media directories, they may not be noticed until the device DLNA client is restarted.

 Check inotify updates via MiniDLNA presentation_url by comparing files count.
-If it doesn't change, make sure the user running MiniDLNA has rw access to the DB folder.
+If it does not change, make sure the user running MiniDLNA has rw access to the DB folder.
 If the issue persists, copy or download new files first to a non-watched by inotify Downloads folder on the same drive, and then move them to appropriate media folders, since lengthy